vladimirvivien/go4vl/examples/ccapture/README.md

 # V4L2 video capture example in C

-This an example in C showing a minimally required steps to capture video using V4L2.
-This is can be used to run tests on devices and compare results with the Go4VL code.
+This an example in C showing the minimally required steps to capture video using the V4L2 framework.
+This can be used as a test tool to compare results between C and the Go4VL Go code.

 ## Build and run
 On a Linux machine, run the following: